abalcs/README-Generator/README.md

 # README-Generator
-README generator built with JavaScript &amp; Node.js
+README generator built with JavaScript and Node.js